ovictorpereira/vue-vscode-cv-template/README.md

-# VS Code Resume Template
+# VS Code CV Template

-A Vue.js template that simulates the Visual Studio Code interface to showcase your resume and GitHub portfolio in a unique and developer-friendly way.
+A Vue.js template that simulates the Visual Studio Code interface to showcase your resume/cv and GitHub portfolio in a unique and developer-friendly way.

 ![VS Code Resume Template](src/assets/images/screenshot.jpg)